rs239/schema/docs/source/recipes/index.rst

 Below, we show the figures in a 3x2 panel of t-SNE plots.
 In the first row, the left panel shows the cells colored by ground-truth cell types; the right panel is basically the same but lists the cell types explicitly.
 The next row shows cells colored by RNA- or ATAC-only clustering.
 Notice how noisy the ATAC-only clustering is!
-This is not a bug in our analysis-- less than 0.3% of ATAC count matrix entries are non-zero and the sparsity of the ATAC data makes it difficult to estimate high-quality cell type estimtes.
+This is not a bug in our analysis-- less than 0.3% of ATAC count matrix entries are non-zero and the sparsity of the ATAC data makes it difficult to produce high-quality cell type estimates.

 The third row shows cells colored by Schema-based clustering at 99% (left) and 10% (right)  `min_desired_corr` thresholds.
-With Schema at a low-distortion (i.e., `min_desired_corr = 99%`) setting, notice that PT cells and Ki-67+ cells, circled in red, are getting more correctly classified now.
+With Schema at a low-distortion setting (i.e., `min_desired_corr = 99%`), notice that PT cells and Ki-67+ cells, circled in red, are getting more correctly classified now.
 This improvement of the Schema-implied clustering over the RNA-seq-only clustering can be quantified by measuring the overlap with ground truth cell grouping, as we do in the paper.

-**This is a key strength of Schema** -- even with a modality that is sparse and noisy (like ATAC-seq here), it can nonetheless extract something of value from the noisy modality because the constraint on distortion of the primary modality acts as a regularization.
+**This is a key strength of Schema** --- even with a modality that is sparse and noisy (like ATAC-seq here), it can nonetheless extract something of value from the noisy modality because the constraint on distortion of the primary modality acts as a regularization.
 This is also why we recommend that your highest-confidence modality be set as the primary.
 Lastly as demonstration, if we relax the distortion constraint by setting `min_desired_corr = 10%`, you'll notice that the noise of ATAC-seq data does swamp out the RNA-seq signal.
 With an unconstrained approach (e.g., CCA or some deep learning approaches), this ends being a major challenge.

  .. image:: ../_static/schema_atacrna_demo_tsne1.png
    :width: 600